Do I qualify for a discount?

 It doesn't matter whether or not Bill or Pam receives Carer's Allowance.

-John spends 35 hours a week looking after his son, Steve, who is 23, has severe learning disabilities and receives the highest rate of the care component of Disability Living Allowance.
+John spends 35 hours a week looking after his son, Brandon, who is 21, has severe learning disabilities and receives the highest rate of the care component of Disability Living Allowance.

-John's mother Michelle also lives in the house but does not spend 35 hours a week looking after Steve.
+John's wife Jodie also lives in the house but does not spend 35 hours a week looking after Brandon.

-John and Steve are disregarded but not Michelle, so the council tax discount is 25%.
+John and Brandon are disregarded but not Jodie, so the council tax discount is 25%.

 Visit Carers UK for more help and guidance for carers.